MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

    pass
 ```

-Extending our example from earlyer, we can now provide our class output format similarly to the value output using an `@IO.OutputData` decorator on our Module's `task()` method.
+Extending our example from earlier, we can now provide our class output format similarly to the value output using an `@IO.OutputData` decorator on our Module's `task()` method.

 ```python
 @IO.Config('fast', bool, True, the='option to enable fast mode')